hftstrat/The-Gateway-code-samples/README.md

 Getting started
 ===
-Open The Gateway and log in to your T4 account.
+- Open The Gateway and log in to your T4 account.
-Make a note of the IP address and port number displayed on The Gateway.
+- Make a note of the IP address and port number displayed on The Gateway.
-Ensure that the port number is open and available when running over a network.
+- Ensure that the port number is open and available when running over a network.
+- When working with <code>contract_id</code>, use the *Search contract* tool in The Gateway and look for the desired *Alias ID*.

 ## Streaming market data ##